silverbulletmd/silverbullet/website/SilverBullet.md

 rating: 5
 ```

+## Going deeper
-But where things get _really_ interesting is when using features like [[Live Queries]] that allow you to query all types of [[Objects]] indexed based on the pages in your space.
+Where things get _really_ interesting is when using features like [[Live Queries]] that allow you to query all types of [[Objects]] indexed based on the pages in your space.

-Let’s explore this with a meta example of using this for this very website.
-All pages in this space that represent a plug are tagged with the `#plug` tag.
+Let’s explore this with a meta example of using this functionality for this very website.
+All pages in this space that represent a [[🔌 Plugs|plug]] are tagged with the `#plug` tag.
 Now, if we would want to render a list of all plugs in one place using the [[template/plug]] template, we can simply do this:

 ```query
 plug render [[template/plug]]